Rotation Strategies

 Custom strategies

-Implement RotationStrategy to plug in your own selection logic:
+Implement RotationStrategy to plug in your own selection logic.
+Rust 2024 supports async fn in traits natively — no async_trait macro needed.

 #![allow(unused)]